 WHAT'S THE BACKSTORY?

-A writer-in-residence at Johns Hopkins University, I've published 14 books, including the award-winning CANCER CROSSINGS and SUMMER OF '68.
-My stories and/or columns have appeared in the New York Times, Washington Post, National Geographic, Psychology Today, GQ and Esquire.
+A longtime writer-in-residence at Johns Hopkins University, I've published 16 books, including the award-winning CANCER CROSSINGS and SUMMER OF '68.
+My stories and/or columns have appeared in the New York Times, Washington Post, USA Today, National Geographic, Psychology Today, GQ and Esquire.
 Pulitzer Prize winner David Maraniss calls my work "a winning mix of science, biography and mythology."

 WHAT ELSE?